 Are waste producers bound by any waste recovery obligations?

-Under the Waste Directive, EU member states are expected to increase the preparation for reuse and recycling of at least paper, metal, plastic and glass from households to a minimum of 50% of overall weight, and that of non-hazardous construction and demolition waste to a minimum of 70% of overall weight.
-Those objectives had been taken into account in French waste regulations and have been reinforced by the Circular Economy Roadmap issued by the Ministry of Ecology in April 2018.
+Under the Waste Framework Directive, EU member states are expected to increase the preparation for reuse and recycling of paper, metal, plastic and glass from households to a minimum of 50% of overall weight by 2020, and that of non-hazardous construction and demolition waste to a minimum of 70% of overall weight.
+These objectives have been taken into account in French waste regulations and have been reinforced by the Circular Economy Roadmap issued by the Ministry of Ecology in April 2018.
 The EU Waste Framework Directive was also amended in May 2018 (and will need to be transposed into law before 5 July 2020) to include staged objectives to increase preparation for the reuse and recycling of municipal waste.

 Waste disposal agents